GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 #### 2. Run the saw interpreter

 Run `cabal run saw` to start the interpreter.
 You should see the SAW logo and version number.
-Then you cna run your first saw command:
+Then you can run your first saw command:

    ```bash
    sawscript> print "Hello World"